Jeraldy/JeddyJs/README.md

 #### Step 1: Adding files and folders
   - Lets create some folders and files that will help us keep our app neat.
-  - Our new app tree looks like this.
+  - Our new app tree should look like this.
 ```sh
     ├── node_modules
     ├── public